sfc-aqua/quisp/doc/Repeater.md

 ### 4. Network operations

-The repeater node behaves as an ordinal network node that is responsible for routing, multiplexing, etc.
+The repeater node behaves as an ordinal network node that is responsible for routing, multiplexing, etc. As mentioned above, repeaters must be capable of coordinating operations with other repeaters or end nodes.

 ## What is the interface to the outside world?